bentoml/BentoML/docs/source/deployment/google_cloud_run.rst

 Build and push docker image to GCP repository
 =============================================

-This guide uses the IrisClassifier BentoService from the getting started guide(https://docs.bentoml.org/en/latest/quickstart.html):
+This guide uses the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`:

 .. code-block:: bash